 If you’re looking to buy and trade Ethereum, your options aren’t limited to brokerages; you can do so on a crypto exchange.
 Here’s what you need to know when planning on trading Ethereum through an exchange: Decide which exchange you want to use.
 You’ll want to consider the exchange’s reputation, the size of its trading fees, and the choices/crypto pairs available to traders.
 Some exchanges allow you to buy just a few cryptocurrencies using fiat currency.
 Others offer more trading options, including trading a wide variety of crypto pairs that include Ethereum.

 1. Set up an account

 To open a trading account you’ll need to provide contact information, verify your identity, and link to an accepted method of deposit.
-We discuss the different deposit methods you can use to set up an Ethereum trading account below.
+We discuss the different deposit methods you can use to set up a ETH trading account below.

 2. Select which cryptos you want to hold and trade

 If you’re planning to trade Ethereum, you can do so on many different crypto exchanges.
 When you trade Ethereum, you can trade crypto pairs such as Ethereum with Ripple (ETH/XRP), Ethereum with Bitcoin (ETH/BTC), and Ethereum with the British pound (ETH/GBP) – among many others.

 Here are some of your trading options when it comes to using an exchange:

 - Buy order.
 This is simply when you buy some number of crypto units, such as buying one unit of Ethereum (the currency itself is technically called Ether) – either at the price at which it is trading or at a specified price set by you.
 With the latter, when Ether is being sold at that price, the exchange will process the trade.